 - Sea salt and fresh cracked pepper to taste

 - Lemon wedges and fresh chopped parsley to garnish

 - Heat oil in a large stock pot over medium heat.
 Sauté onions until translucent.
 Add the carrots and celery and sauté 5-6 minutes or until softened.
 Add the zucchini and continue to sauté for another 5 minutes.

-- Add the beans, fresh basil, bay leaf, oregano, thyme, vegetable broth and diced tomatoes.
-Salt and pepper to taste Cover and simmer for 10-12 minutes.
+- Add the beans, fresh basil, Italian seasoning, bay leaf, garlic powder, red pepper flakes, vegetable broth, and diced tomatoes.
+Cover and simmer for 10-12 minutes.